 “If I wanted to put a mobile home on my property, what would I need to do?”
-If this is something you have said recently, you’re probably looking into the rules that govern putting a mobile home on your land.
+If this is something you have said recently, you’re probably looking into the rules that govern putting mobile homes and manufactured homes on your land.

 What are the legal requirements?
 What about other regulations?
 These are things you’ll need to know before installing a mobile home on your land.